-The authors would like to our collaborators in Santiago de los Caballeros for their invaluable contribution to the project, including but not limited to collecting local data, organizing meetings and communicating the results to stakeholders and the general public.
+The authors would like to our collaborators in the Dominican Republic for their invaluable contribution to the project, including but not limited to collecting local data, organizing meetings and communicating the results to stakeholders and the general public.

-The authors would like in particular like to thank the following partners for their support:
+The authors would like in particular to thank the following partners for their support:

-- Servicio Geológico Nacional (SGN) de la República Dominicana, especially Yesica Perez, Vladimir Guzmán, Maria Betania Roque Quezada, and Santiago Muñoz - Universidad Autónoma de Santo Domingo (UASD), especially Ramon Delanoy - Instituto Sismológico Universitario
+- Servicio Geológico Nacional (SGN) de la República Dominicana, especially Yesica Perez, Vladimir Guzmán, Maria Betania Roque Quezada, Freddy Guzmán, Edwin Garcia and Santiago Muñoz (former director). - Universidad Autónoma de Santo Domingo (UASD), especially Ramon Delanoy. - Instituto Sismológico Universitario.